 Angelina Jolie ‘Embracing Celibacy’ After Brad Pitt Split: Why She’s Choosing Not To Have Sex

 It’s me time!
 Even though Angelina Jolie and Brad Pitt called it quits months ago, she’s still in no rush to find Mr. Right.
-We’ve EXCLUSIVELY learned that she’s embracing celibacy, and is choosing not to have sex.
+We’ve EXCLUSIVELY learned that she’s embracing celibacy and is choosing to stay abstinent.

 Angelina Jolie, 42, may be single, but that doesn’t mean she’s ready to mingle.
 After her highly publicized split with Brad Pitt, 53, she’s been focused on becoming the best version of herself — no matter what it takes.
 “Angelina’s mind is so not on romance or sex these days, she’s totally celibate and she’s embracing it,” a source close to the By The Sea actress tells HollywoodLife.com EXCLUSIVELY.
 “She’s been reading a lot about how to transform sexual energy into creative power and she’s pretty fascinated by it.
 She’s started practicing yoga, which she used to hate but in the past year it’s really helped calm her mind.”
 Click to see pics of Brad and Angelina, right here.